Prev page Next page Back to Blog

 Professor Karin Schallreuter has studied vitiligo for the past 25 years and has been a working dermatologist and specialist at the Mayo Clinic, Minnesota.
 She is one of the founders of the Center for Skin Science at the University of Bradford and founder of the Institute for Pigmentary Disorders in Greifswald, Germany.
 She has written more than 170 scientific articles in experimental and clinical dermatology and has treated more than 6000 patients with vitiligo.
 In this interview, she tells us more about the treatment she has developed.

-Interview with Murali – about Professor Schallreuter's treatment that has helped reduce hand vitiligo.
+About Professor Schallreuter's treatment that has helped reduce his vitiligo.

 Interview with Skinome's founder Johanna Gillbro, about her experience with the PC-KUS treatment